Nuclear doctrine of Pakistan: Persuasion for Effect

 The doctrine is divided into four different thresholds before nuclear weapons would be operationally activated during a conventional or nuclear war with an aggressor state.
 In the event of war, for instance between India and Pakistan, the Indian Armed Forces' numerical superiority and large stock of conventional weaponry is most likely to overwhelm Pakistan.
 Therefore, in a deteriorating situation, where an Indian military aggression is more likely to penetrate through Pakistan's defenses (or has already breached the main defense line causing a major setback to overall defense) which cannot be reversed by conventional means, the government would be left with no other option except to use nuclear weapons to stabilize the situation, with a first strike.

-The rationale behind the doctrine is to prevent India from any military intervention (both conventional and surgical) that would lead to the disintegration of the country, as it did in 1971 (see Indo-Pakistani war of 1971).
+The rationale behind the doctrine is to prevent Pakistan from any military intervention (both conventional and surgical) that would lead to the disintegration of the country, as it did in 1971 (see Indo-Pakistani war of 1971).
 South Asian affairs expert, Professor Stephen P. Cohen calls the strategy of Pakistan an "option-enhancing policy".
 The doctrine entails a stage-by-stage level of advancement in which the nuclear threat is increased at each step to deter India (or any aggressor state) from attacking: